 I had a visitor over from the US, and so I had set about thinking up all manner of fun and interesting places to go and see.
 Said visitor had mention they wanted to see a “natural hot spring”, and, since we had just been to Jökulsárlón, which was eastward, we logically had to go in a westerly direction.
 So, what else was I to do but enter “Hot Spring Snæfellsnes” into Google search and see where such a place might be.
 Up popped Landbrotalaug with convenient GPS coordinates (GPS: N64°49.933 W22°19.110), which I plugged into my Garmin, and off we went.

 It´s about an hour and three quarter drive from Reykjavík, taking route 54 in the direction of Stykkishólmur.
 Passing Eldborg, a prominent volcanic crater, on the left shortly before arriving at the intended destination.
-We had rented the cheapest vehicle we could find, so it was small, and not up to tackling any terrain that 4×4 vehicles practically revel in traversing.
-We took the gravel road off the main road until we got to a place where tracks led off to the left.
+We rented the cheapest vehicle we could find, so it was small, and not up to tackling any terrain that 4×4 vehicles practically revel in traversing.
+When driving to a place where tracks led off to the left.
 We deemed it to be a bit too muddy looking for our non-4×4 mode of transport, so we duly parked courteously off to the side, and walked the rest of the way in.
 It was not a long walk from there at all.

 We encountered a family who were there and just leaving.
 They very kindly explained where the ‘hot pot’ was, saying there was about a ten meter crossing of some water where one had to go barefoot, but that it was well worth the effort of getting out there.
 We followed their direction, making our way across the water, stepping gingerly on the stones which mark a path across it.